Site Search:

 If my child does not live with me right now, can I still get TAFDC?

-In general, you can get TAFDC if your child is away from home for less than 120 days (about four months).
-Sometimes you can get TAFDC if your child is away a little more than 120 days.
+You can get TAFDC if your child is away from home for less than 120 days (about four months).
 You may be able to get TAFDC if your child is away at a residential school or if your child is visiting someone else's home, or if there is some temporary family crisis.
+You may be able to get TAFDC if you have shared custody of your child and he or she lives with you for only part of the week.

 Who to call for help